Interested in joining the choir?

 There is a tradition of public worship on the College site that goes back over seven hundred years.
 Today the Chapel is home to a varied and dynamic music programme of services, concerts, and other events, including four choral services each week (on Sunday, Monday, Tuesday, and Thursday evenings).
 The Chapel is a welcome space for creativity and reflection in the busy life of the College.

-Worcester Chapel is unique in Oxford in maintaining a choral tradition in which alto, tenor, and bass choral scholars are joined alternately by adult sopranos (typically on Monday and Thursday) drawn from the College, and boy trebles (on Sunday and Tuesday), who are day pupils at Christ Church Cathedral School.
+Worcester Chapel is unique in Oxford in maintaining a choral tradition incorporating adult choral scholars in all voice parts, who are members of the University, and boy trebles, who are day pupils at Christ Church Cathedral School.

 Worcester’s choir maintains an active performance profile both inside and outside the College.
 Whilst the main duty of the choir is to provide music to accompany worship in the College chapel, the choir also performs regularly in concerts in Oxford and further afield.
 The choir has frequently been heard on live BBC broadcasts as well as on numerous recordings, including a number of CDs, two of which were named the BBC Music Magazine Christmas Choice in 2012 and 2014.